-Extensive HIPAA Failures Lead to $3 Million for Touchstone Medical Imaging
+Extensive HIPAA Failures Lead to $3 Million Fine for Touchstone Medical Imaging

 The Department of Health and Human Services’ Office for Civil Rights (OCR) has revealed that a settlement has been agreed between with the Franklin, TN-based diagnostic medical imaging services firm, Touchstone Medical Imaging.
 The settlement resolves many breaches of HIPAA Rules identified by OCR during the review of a 2014 data breach.